Angel707/gentoo-overlay-angel707/README.md

 # gentoo-overlay-angel707
+My gentoo overlay -- Ebuilds for projects of personal interest (some of them original packages)

-My gentoo overlay -- "Overlays" are package trees for Portage, the package manager in Gentoo Linux.
+"Overlays" are package trees for Portage, the package manager in Gentoo Linux.